Legalism is an honor-shame problem. Why? Consider what Brene Brown says in her incisive article “Want to Be Happy? Stop Trying to be Perfect.”

 To be clear, I need to define my terms.
-“Legalism,” in a Christian context, generally refers the idea that one can do good works or obey law in order to secure God’s favor or gain salvation.
+“Legalism,” in a Christian context, generally refers to the idea that one can do good works or obey the law in order to secure God’s favor or gain salvation.
 When people use phrases like “earn salvation,” they are talking about legalism.

 Let me summarize my big point: